Timesheets, Notes, Reports, and Invoices

 - Billing period

-- Line item or summary of work
+- Short summary of the work

 - Payment terms or due date

-- Payment instructions where needed
+- Payment instructions

 Best practical rule for hourly freelancers